-Nothing for membership and entry.
+There is no charge for membership and entry.
 The IHSAA offers free membership to its schools and does not have entry fees for IHSAA-sponsored postseason events.
 Member schools may be billed for requested items and services.

 8. Do member schools receive any funds from the IHSAA?

 Yes.
 Schools receive funds from the IHSAA for hosting postseason athletic events and travel reimbursements.
 In Fiscal Year 2021, the IHSAA sent $1.1 million to member schools for participant expenses, host school allowances, and awards for schools and student-athletes.